 This section is present only to convey the envisioned section numbering.

 7.4.8.1.3 ROI Observations Base In Brachy

+Multiple RT Plans may reference the same RT Structure Set instance.
+For brachytherapy this means that the RT Structure Set can contain brachytherapy channel contours from multiple plans.